 Reclaimed Douglas Fir Paneling

-A reddish-brown pine with prominent growth rings and slightly lighter sapwood, Douglas fir paneling is predominantly straight grained, but can often be wavy or spiral.
-Harvested in the Pacific Northwest and British Columbia, Douglas fir is to this day a very important tree species, utilized for any application from structural timbers to furniture making.
-Douglas Fir was a very traditional floor in turn-of-the century mission style homes for the working and living quarters, with a more formal hardwood in the parlor and dining rooms, or ‘public’ areas of the home.
-Today, we reclaim this versatile wood from old factories and warehouses in the form of large beams and dimensional lumber.
+The Douglas fir (commonly known as Doug fir) is a reddish-brown pine with prominent growth rings and slightly lighter sapwood.
+Douglas fir wall panels are predominantly straight grained, but can also be wavy or spiral.
+Harvested in the Pacific Northwest and British Columbia, Douglas fir is to this day a very important tree species.
+Today, we reclaim this versatile, real wood from old factories and warehouses in the form of large beams and dimensional lumber.

 Shop Reclaimed Douglas Fir Paneling Products

 Mixed hardwood wall panels blend together different species of real wood, as well as woods that have a lot of grain, pattern and movement on their own.
 Our variety of wood tones can be utilized to fit any interior design project, whether it’s an accent wall or a fun, ceiling feature.
 Available in square, shiplap, and tongue and groove milled profile, these mixed wood boards are easy to install for most diy projects.